FSS Independence: Service

-In its 30 years of service from 1990 to 2022, the two patrol boats have seen servce in a large variety of fields, including mitigating illegal, unreported and unregulated (IUU) fishing activities.
+In its 30 years of service from 1990 to 2022, the two patrol boats have seen service in a large variety of fields, including mitigating illegal, unreported and unregulated (IUU) fishing activities.
 In addition, it has also participated in maritime rescue operations; for example, in August 2020 it cooperated with Australian and American forces to conduct a rescue of three people stranded on the deserted island of Pikelot.

 In June 2010, the patrol boat had to be temporarily suspended from service for emergency repairs due to extensive corrosion.
 A total fund of $78,000 was allocated for the repairs, as any lapse in the patrolling capability was deemed to be crippling to government services.